KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 5. Typo: Found `Magic Mirror` in file `ping.js`: Replace it with `MagicMirror²`.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MagicMirror-QuoteCatalog by salpar](https://github.com/salpar/MagicMirror-QuoteCatalog)

 1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MagicMover by Lavve](https://github.com/Lavve/MMM-MagicMover)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MagicSuperHero by Lavve](https://github.com/Lavve/MMM-MagicSuperHero)